Understanding the difference between ERP and material requirements planning is important to getting the most out...

 While MRP II and ERP were originally designed for manufacturing companies, these systems contain significant functionality that supports many different kinds of businesses, from distribution and retail to services, hospitals, insurance companies and more (see the chart).
 Software developers added functions such as point-of-sale, service billing, document management and workflow, to appeal to these broader markets.
 ERP is now available for every kind of business, not just manufacturing.

 Features of ERP systems

 Most systems have additional modules that make the system more complete.
-These include human resources as well as support for business functions that not every company needs, such as field service management, deeper quality management functionality, advanced and finite scheduling.
-The ability to mix and match these optional modules provides a way to tailor the system to fit specific industries like food and beverage, industrial equipment, electronics, consumer goods or process manufacturers.
+These include HR and support for business functions that not every company needs, such as field service management, deep quality management functionality, as well as advanced and finite scheduling.
+The ability to mix and match these optional modules provides a way to tailor the system to fit specific industries like food and beverage, industrial equipment, electronics, consumer goods or process manufacturing.

 Types of ERP software

 Although MRP II and ERP were developed to support the information management needs of manufacturers and distributors, more recently, ERP has become the general name for any integrated business management application suite.
 You can now find ERP systems for retail, service businesses, wholesale distribution, utilities, hospitals and just about any other kind of business you can think of.

 These ERPs usually contain the same or similar functionality for the basic processes that all businesses share, such as customer order management, billing and collection, inventory management, financial accounting, payroll and HR.
 In addition, they support specific needs of the business, like dispatching personnel and vehicles, scheduling appointments or tracking service use.

 Benefits of MRP